 Upper Lid Blepharoplasty

-During upper lid blepharoplasty, the doctor will create an incision in the crease of the eye, approximately 1 cm above the lash line.
-Working through this incision, the doctor can remove the extra skin that distorts the natural eyelid contour, displaced fat, and sometimes muscle fullness.
+During upper lid blepharoplasty, the doctor will create an incision in the eyelid crease, approximately 1 cm above the lash line.
+Working through this incision, the doctor removes excess skin that distorts the natural eyelid contour, displaced fat, and sometimes muscle fullness.
 These changes can correct the hooded appearance or deep-set look of the eyes, as well as puffy upper eyelids.
 If there is extreme sagging of the upper eyelid, the surgery can also improve obstructed vision and eye comfort.
 In many aging individuals, the upper eyelid skin can hinder eyesight, and surgical correction offers undistorted sight and more comfortable blinking.

 Lower Lid Blepharoplasty